cysouw/diathesis/text/c08_preverbs.md

 ### [ NA | AN ] Preverb accusative inversive {#sec:preverb-accusative-inversive}

 The alternation between *wundern* 'to amaze' [@next a] and *bewundern* 'to be in awe' [@next b] reverses the nominative and accusative arguments.
-Note that the verb *wundern* also allows for a reflexive conversive diathesis [@next c], see [@sec:reflexive-preposition-passive], but that construction cannot function as a intermediate step in this diathesis.
+Note that the verb *wundern* also allows for a reflexive conversive diathesis [@next c], see [@sec:reflexive-preposition-passive], but that construction cannot function as an intermediate step in this diathesis.

 ::: ex
 a.
 Dein Verhalten wundert mich.